Reclaim Your Real Magic by Using this Advanced Psychological Method

 How Psychological Projection Works

 But we can’t really cut off parts of ourselves.
-I mean, where are they going to go, really?
+Where are they going to go?

 And so, because we can’t easily identify these qualities within us, our minds project them out onto others.

 When you get irritated at your colleague’s selfishness at work, you are observing his selfishness.
-But your irritation is a result of not owning your own selfishness.
+But, most often, your irritation is often a result of not owning your selfishness.

 Otherwise, you wouldn’t get irritated.
 You would see your colleague’s selfishness and immediately acknowledge the selfish part in you.
-(Because we are all mirrors for each other.)
+(Because we are all mirrors of each other.)

-The converse is also true: We project our greatest potentials and possibilities onto other people.
+We often project our greatest potential and possibilities onto other people too.

 Our culture is ripe with this kind of psychological projection.
-We call it “hero worship” and it happens in every field, relationship, family, school, and office.
+We often call it “hero worship” and it happens in every field, family, school, and office.

 Let’s say you’re an aspiring public speaker.
 You follow the work of your favorite speaker carefully.